 By far the easiest way is to invest in a dart re-pointing tool or point puller.
 The tool will remove the old point easily and will require little effort.
 But I will also show you a couple of other methods I have used to remove dart points using a riveter and house hold tools.

 Dart point pullers cost as much as a good set of high percentage tungsten darts so many players either use house hold tools or have a shop undertake the task for them.
 But if you belong to a team then it is well worth buying the useful tool to share between you.

 (1) Open the dart pointer puller by turning the Extracting Screw fully open.
 Insert the dart barrel so that the point passed through the Point Clamp and tighten the clamp with the Alan Key that comes with the dart point puller.

 Ensure the point is fully tightened otherwise the point will not come free when you come to remove it.

-(2) Turn the extracting down so that the screw is fully inserted into the dart barrel.
+(2) Turn the extracting screw down so that the screw it is fully inserted into the dart barrel.